i-a-morozov/nstu-mini-tec-course/l03-linux-scripting/linux-scripting.md

 # Redirections
 [Back to Top](#contents)

 In `bash`, file descriptors are used to control input and output from a shell script.
-By default, every process has at least three file descriptors open:
+By default, every process has at least three file descriptors open (file descriptors are in `/dev/fd` directory):

 - `0` - **standard input** (stdin)
 - `1` - **standard output** (stdout)